harleyjane/101-php-quiz/part-01/README.md

 ### Front-End Layout and Style

-Use BEM naming conventions, CSS, and Flexbox to achieve the following compositions:
+Use CSS and Flexbox to achieve the following compositions:

 First page:
 ![quiz first page](http://i.imgur.com/a5tRC1D.jpg)